 Establishing the ASEAN Economic Community, or AEC, is expected to boost foreign investment in the Philippines and other untapped markets across the region.
 As a result, that will pressure lawmakers to amend ownership restrictions.

 Foreign ownership laws will come into focus elsewhere in Asia.
 Debate continues in Indonesia and Myanmar about opening up the countries’ property sectors to international investors.

-Myanmar has become attractive to foreign investors.
-Foreign Direct Investment (FDI) grew from US$1.9 billion in the 2011-12 financial year to $2.7 billion in 2012-13.
+Myanmar is now ecoming increasingly attractive to foreign investors of all kinds.
+Foreign direct investment (FDI) grew from US$1.9 billion during the 2011-12 financial year to over $5.8 billion in 2018-19.

 A bustling tourism sector is another reason why Myanmar property is attractive.
-The Ministry of Hotels and Tourism aims to increase international arrivals to 3.01 million in 2015 and 7.48 million by 2026.
-This presents a significant opportunity for property investors in the hospitality and holiday rental markets.
+The Ministry of Hotels and Tourism aims to increase international arrivals to 7.48 million before 2026.

 Skip the Next Western Recession